 - And Dr Tzany Kokalova Wheldon for being named in the 2020 Timewise Power 50 Awards

 And then there was the pandemic.
 This has disrupted teaching, examinations and, especially experimental, research, consuming time and producing anxiety.
 We have survived and are well on the way to constructing a vibrant new academic year, albeit of a slightly abnormal nature.
 The pandemic has also produced some opportunities: new collaborations with the Medical School have sprung up which will outlast the current period.

-Finally, I’d like to say a big thank you to the 44 Physics and Astronomy alumni who have kindly volunteered with the School over the last academic year.
-This includes 17 mentors, at least 14 who offered careers advice and 5 graduates featuring at Open Days or outreach events.
+Finally, I’d like to say a big thank you those of you who have kindly volunteered with the School over the academic year.
+This includes mentors, providing careers advice and professional expertise, writing articles on your careers or University memories, and featuring at Open Days.
 Thank you, you've made a real impact here.
 If you'd like to get involved too, please get in touch with our Alumni Relations Manager, Grace Surman on email@example.com.

 With best wishes,